k911/si-project-kubernetes-keras-tf-python-conv-networks/README.md

     - `-d` - run in background
     - `--pull` - enforce to pull new images from docker hub
     - `--build` - enforce to rebuild dockerfiles
-    - `--scale image-service=5` - scale container having name "image-service" to five instances
+    - `--scale aggregator-service=5` - scale container having name "aggregator-service" to five instances

 - Logs
     ```bash